ABOUT THE CALENDAR

 Lecture | October 7 | 6-7:30 p.m. | Wheeler Hall, Maude Fife Room (315)

-Nirupama Rao, Former Foreign Secretary of India and Fromer Ambassador of India to the United States
+Nirupama Rao, Former Foreign Secretary of India and Former Ambassador of India to the United States

 Nirupama Rao, the former ambassador of India to the United States, delivers our 3rd Sarah Kailath Memorial Lecture - a lecture series on the theme of Women and Leadership.

-The Ayodhya Dispute: Sociologist, Deepak Mehta on "The Absent Mosque, State of Exception and the Jural Deity"
+Talk Canceled: The Ayodhya Dispute - Sociologist, Deepak Mehta on "The Absent Mosque, State of Exception and the Jural Deity"

 A talk by sociologist and author of "Living with Violence: An Anthropology of Events and Everyday Life," Deepak Mehta.